sha256/Pristine/index.md

 };
 ```

-- **online** A boolean value indicating whether pristine should validate as you type, default is `true`
+- **live** A boolean value indicating whether pristine should validate as you type, default is `true`

 ## Custom Validator